DevEnvy-HackWithFriends/Documentation/README.md

 The repository DevEnvy-HackWithFriends was created by a team of awesome people for the University of Michigan's Hacks with Friends 2017.
 Learn more about the initial pitch by reading DevEnvy_proposal.pdf
 All code is copyrighted by the University of Michigan.

+For more information about Docker terminology, see http://www.javaworld.com/article/3000781/development-tools/open-source-java-projects-docker.html

 # Known issues at this time include:
 * ...